rahil627/my-programming-stuff/scripts/README.txt

+TODO: move to /opt path, then update path var

 a little short history:

 when i got back to computering, after a decade without computering, i got into *making* stuff, including little scripts / programs to do stuff.
 Because when i got back i started with a Linux command terminal, i started with Bash commands to do everything.